 I have loved astronomy since I could read a book.
-It has always fueled my imagination more than anything else.
-When I was in high school however, I was also enamored with the idea of flying, particularly for the US Navy.
+But, when I was in high school, I was also enamored with the idea of flying, particularly for the US Navy.
 When I went to college in the early 2000's, I whole-heartedly pursued that end through Navy ROTC and a degree in chemistry.
 While I didn't end up as a pilot, I did serve as a US Navy officer for 5 years following college, specializing in nuclear reactor operations.
 When I left the Navy, I decided I wanted to share my love for science by pursuing a career getting others excited about science - as a middle school science teacher.
 For 6 years, I told my students all about physics and astronomy, and even created an elective class about space exploration.
 Getting kids excited about space reminded me of something I had forgotten - just how thrilling it is to learn about space.

 So, I left teaching and decided to pursue a career that will let me do just that.
 3 years ago, I returned to college to pursue a second bachelor's degree in astronomy and physics.
 This time through, I am finding that I am much more focused, much more driven, and am pursuing astronomy research with a fervor.
 For 2 semesters, I worked in the VIRUS instrumentation lab building the largest fiber-fed spectrograph for the HETDEX project.
-In summer 2016, I participated in an REU at Norther Arizona University, where I conducted an astrophysical lab project exploring the stability of liquid mixtures in the Titan environment, and how the lakes on Titan might interact with that environment.
+In summer 2016, I attended an REU at Norther Arizona University, where I conducted an astrophysical laboratory project exploring the stability of liquid mixtures in the Titan environment, and how the lakes on might interact with that environment.
+I presented my work at several undergraduate research symposiums across Texas, and at the Lunar and Planetary Science Conference.

 In Jan 2017, I began a research project with Dr. Adam Kraus on determining the allowed orbital parameters for several directly-imaged wide exoplanet systems based on observation.
 Without a doubt, my work with Dr. Kraus has had a significant impact on my career goals.
 My earlier research experiences taught me that I love research; this project taught me that I really love exoplanet research.
 This project has significantly challenged me.
-I have studied in depth the physics of Keplerian orbits.
-I have developed two statistical modeling tools for my analysis - a custom-built Metropolis-Hastings MCMC for high precision astrometry and a rejection sampling algorithm for fitting orbital parameters (modeled after Orbits for the Impatient by Blunt et. al. 2017).
-I have presented my work as numerous astronomy conferences and undergraduate research seminars.
-I have traveled to the W. M. Keck Observatory to collect data for my analysis.
-My programming and presentation skills continue to grow.
+I have studied in depth the physics of Keplerian orbits, developed two statistical modeling tools for my analysis - a custom-built Metropolis-Hastings MCMC for high precision astrometry and a rejection sampling algorithm for fitting orbital parameters (modeled after Orbits for the Impatient by Blunt et. al. 2017), and presented my work as numerous astronomy conferences and undergraduate research seminars.
+I have traveled to the W. M. Keck Observatory to collect data for my analysis, where I decided observational astronomy was the career for me.
 I am currently writing up my results and intend to submit to a journal in early 2018.
+Additionally, I am working with Sarah Blunt at Cal Tech and collaborators to create an open-source orbit-fitting python package which will be made available to astronomy community.
+I have attended three AAS meetings, two of which I presented a poster of my research.
 I am very proud of the work I have achieved so far in astronomy research, and I am ready to continue to push my skills, experiences, and involvement.